 The university must be in receipt of all of the applicant’s official admission documentation for scholarship funds to be applied to the student’s account.
 Students who withdraw from the university will forfeit the scholarship.
 Students who take a leave of absence and re-enter the same program will retain the scholarship award.
 Students who take a leave of absence and choose to enter a different program will forfeit the scholarship award.

-The cost of books and course materials are included in the tuition for many of Walden’s programs and specializations.
-However, scholarship recipients enrolling in Walden’s Ph.D. in Education program, Ed.S. in Educational Technology, or any of our B.S. programs are responsible for the cost of books and materials.
-Scholarship recipients enrolling in either the Ph.D. in Education program or the Doctor of Education (Ed.D.) program are also responsible for all associated residency costs.
-All recipients who enroll in a Walden program are responsible for the technology fee each term as well.
+Scholarship recipients are responsible for the cost of books, materials and any technology fees.
+Scholarship recipients enrolling in either the PhD in Education program or the Doctor of Education (EdD) program are also responsible for all associated residency costs.
 Recipients are responsible for all other non-tuition costs including but not limited to, residency travel and other university or program fees as applicable.